 Use vertical curves to smooth changes in vertical direction.
 A crest curve occurs when the arc of the curve is below the VPI.
 A sag curve occurs when the arc is above the VPI.
-Typically, vertical curves are symmetrical.
-This means the tangent length from VPC to VPI equals the tangent length from VPI to VPT.
-Figure 2 illustrates the components of a vertical curve.
+Typically, vertical VPI to VPT.
+Figure 2C.2 illustrates the components of a vertical curve.

-Figure 2: Illustrations of a crest and sag vertical curve.
+Figure 2C.2: Illustrations of a crest and sag vertical curve.